 Getting Started and Pattern Download

-IMPORTANT: These patterns both fit on ONE 8½” x 11″ sheet.
-You must print the PDF at 100%.
+IMPORTANT: This PDF contains ONE 8 ½” x 11” sheet containing patterns for both sizes of cord wraps.
+You must print the PDF file at 100%.
 DO NOT SCALE to fit the page.
-There is a guide rule on the sheet to insure your printout is to scale.
+The pattern is designed to print horizontally (landscape rather than portrait).
+There is a guide rule on each page to confirm your print out is to size.

 - Cut out the pattern pieces along the solid lines.

-- From the appropriately sized width of Velcro®, cut ONE 1” length for the small wrap and ONE 1½” length for the large wrap.
+- From the appropriately sized width of Velcro®, cut ONE 1” length for each small wrap and ONE 1½” length for each large wrap.

 At Your Sewing Machine & Ironing Board